Predicting trajectory behaviour via machine-learned invariant manifolds: Abstract

 \section{Abstract}

-In this paper we use support vector machines (SVM) to develop a machine learning framework to discover the phase space structure that can distinguish between distinct reaction pathways.
-The machine learning model is trained using data from trajectories of Hamilton’s equations but lends itself for use in molecular dynamics simulation.
-The framework is specifically designed to require minimal a priori knowledge of the dynamics in a system.
-We benchmark our approach with a model Hamiltonian for the reaction of an ion and a molecule due to Chesnavich consisting of two parts: a rigid, symmetric top representing the $\text{CH}_3^{+}$ ion, and a mobile $\text{H}$ atom.
-We begin with trajectories and use support vector machines to determine the boundaries between initial conditions corresponding to different classes of trajectories.
-We then show that these boundaries between different classes of trajectories approximate invariant phase space structures of the same type observed in earlier analyses of Chesnavich's model.
-Our approach is designed with extensions to higher-dimensional applications in mind.
-SVM is known to work well even with small amounts of data, therefore our approach is computationally better suited than existing methods for high-dimensional systems and systems where integrating trajectories is expensive.
+In this paper, we use support vector machines (SVM) to develop a machine learning framework to discover phase space structures that distinguish between distinct reaction pathways.
+The SVM model is trained using data from trajectories of Hamilton's equations and works well even with relatively few trajectories.
+Moreover, this framework is specifically designed to require minimal a priori knowledge of the dynamics in a system.
+This makes our approach computationally better suited than existing methods for high-dimensional systems and systems where integrating trajectories is expensive.
+We benchmark our approach on Chesnavich's CH$_4^+$ Hamiltonian.